 SCT Offers Survival & Bushcraft Courses, As Well As Our New SERE Training Course (Early 2024!)

 What Does SERE Stand For?

 Survival, Evasion, Resistance, and Escape is defined as a training program, best known by its military acronym (SERE), and the term tends to be more widely used in Australia and the UK etc as well.

 Back in my day, it was known as ‘E&E’ in the UK – Escape and Evasion – but it encompasses the same type of survival training pretty much.

-SERE training prepares US military personnel, US Department of Defense civilians, and private military contractors to survive and return from survival situations.
+SERE training prepares military personnel, Defense civilians, and private military contractors to survive and return from survival situations.